JuanDavidBallesteros/auth_app/README_english.md

 #### Updates
 Another challenge was to integrate the update cases, seeking to reduce the amount of code that was written.
-For this, we send a new parameter within the update function, which allows identifying if only the password is being updated and doing the hash function ove. the new password.
+For this, we send a new parameter within the update function, which allows identifying if only the password is being updated and doing the hash function over the new password.

 #### URLs